On local weak limit and subgraph counts for sparse random graphs: Proof of Theorem

 Let $\mathbb{S} = (S, \mu)$ be a probability space and let $\kappa = \kappa_{K_2}: S^2 \to [0,\infty)$ be a measurable function, or a \emph{kernel}.
 The random inhomogeneous graph $G(n,\kappa)$ on the vertex set $\{v_1, \dots, v_n\}$ is obtained by sampling independently at random points $x_1, x_2, \dots, x_n$ from the distribution $\mu$.
 Then for each ordered\footnote{For our simple application it would be more natural to add each unordered pair with probability $2p_{i,j}$.
 The results are equivalent, but for the sake of consistency we stick to the definition of \cite{bollobasjansonriordan2011}.} pair $(v_i, v_j)$ we add an edge $v_i v_j$ to $G(n, \kappa)$ with probability $p_{i,j} = \min (\frac {\kappa(x_i, x_j)} n, 1)$, independently, merging any repetitive edges.
 For $i \in \{1, \dots, n\}$ we call $x_{v_i} = x_i$ the \emph{type}\footnote{In this section we use the notion \emph{type} to refer to an element from $S$, not to the part of a vertex in a bipartite graph.} of $v_i$.

-The associated Galton-Watson branching process $\mathcal{X}_\kappa$ is defined as follows \cite{bollobasjansonriordan2011}.
+Assuming that $\kappa$ and is integrable, the associated Galton-Watson branching process $\mathcal{X}_\kappa$ is defined as follows \cite{bollobasjansonriordan2011}.
 There is a single particle in generation 0.
 The type of this particle is chosen from $S$ according to the distribution $\mu$.
-The children of each particle $P$ of type $x$ have types which are the points of a Poisson process with intensity $2 \kappa(x, y) d \mu(y)$.
+The children of each particle $P$ of type $x$ have types which are the points of a Poisson process with intensity $2 \kappa(x, y) d \mu(y)$ ($f$ defined by $f(x) = \int \kappa(x,y) d\mu(y)$ is finite everywhere except a set of measure 0 in $S$ which we may ignore).
 The children for each particle in the same generation are generated independently, and all the children of generation $i$ particles make up generation $i+1$.
 We use the same notation $\mathcal{X}_\kappa$ to denote the corresponding random possibly infinite rooted tree.

 Although the work \cite{bollobasjansonriordan2007} probably contains what is necessary for our proof, it is simpler in our case to use the results of \cite{bollobasjansonriordan2011}.
 These results also hold in a more general framework where kernels for arbitrary small subgraphs (for example, cliques) are allowed.
 However, a single kernel function (corresponding to the subgraph $K_2$) is sufficient to model the underlying bipartite graph $H_n$ of the inhomogeneous random intersection graph.